amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/SQLServerMigration.md

 ![\[SqlDms03\]](img/SqlDms03.png)

 *NOTE: Replication requires a primary key for all tables that are being replicated.
-If your tables don’t have primary keys defined, consider using CDC instead.*
+If your tables don’t have primary keys defined, consider using MS-CDC instead.*

 ## Configure the Target Aurora RDS database for Replication